-Recently, in an official post, Instagram announced that they would now support both landscape and portrait format, but only when you are posting multiple images and videos in a single post.
+Not long ago, Instagram announced support for both landscape and portrait format, but only when you are posting multiple images and videos in a single post.
 Soon this was allowed for individual uploads as well.
-Though the move was welcomed, it is still limiting because I can’t post vertical photos on Instagram unless they are in a specific aspect ratio.
+Though the move was welcomed, it is still limiting as I can’t post vertical photos on Instagram unless they are in a specific aspect ratio.

 Vertical Photos on Instagram

 There are two options when you are cropping your images for Instagram:

 - Portrait: 4:5

 Though Instagram is not perfect, there are ways to counter this problem.
 Some tools and apps will allow you to post vertical photos with a few clicks.
 Let’s see how.

 1. No Crop and Square (Android)